Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsubsection{Sample stream}

-\textbf{Action}: The action is to select unlabeled images from the candidate pool.
-The pre-defined annotation efforts for each AL iteration are denoted by $K_{max}$, which restricts the maximal annotation efforts for the entire MSML-TSAL.
-At each iteration $t$ with the state $S_t$, the decision agent makes an action to select images based on the decision function $f(A_t|S_t)$.
-Once $A_t = \left\{ i_1, i_2, ..., i_{K_{max}} \right\}$ is executed, the decision agent is able to query them for annotations via HMI and remove them from the candidate pool.

 \textbf{State}: The state is utilized to describe the relationship between unlabeled images and the prediction capability of the model.
-Prediction probability has been widely exploited to measure the prediction capability of the model in active learning tasks by using the outputs of the MSML model.
-In this work, we construct a prediction probability matrix to take output probabilities as the state value.
-Given a candidate pool $C=\{c_1, c_2, ... , c_{s}\}$, where $s$ is the size.
-The $i$th prediction vector can be extracted and written as $p_i =\{p_{i1}, p_{i2}, ... , p_{im}\},$ where $m$ is the number of the labels.
-The state $S_t$ at discrete AL iteration $t$ can be denoted by these as $S_t=\{p_{1}, p_{2}, ... , p_{s}\}.$
+Prediction probability has been widely exploited to measure the prediction capability of the model in AL tasks.
+In this work, we exploit output prediction probabilities to construct the state matrix.
+At each AL iteration $t$, the candidate pool is denoted by $D=\{d_1, d_2, ... , d_{n}\}$, where $d_i$ is the $i$th unlabeled sample, and $n$ is the pool size.
+The prediction probability vectors are extracted by MSML model.
+The $i$th prediction vector can be written as $p_i = (p_{i1}, p_{i2}, ... , p_{il})^\mathrm{T}$, where $l$ is the number of the labels.
+The state matrix $S_t$ can be denoted as $S_t=(p_{1}, p_{2}, ... , p_{n})$.

-\textbf{Decision Agent}: The decision agent is used to measure which image is worth annotating using selection strategies.
-To this end, we specially design an active-learning strategy called multi-label margin (MLM), which aims to evaluate the informativeness for each unlabeled sample.
-For lung US images of COVID-19 patients, A-line denotes the health while others denote the disease.
-Besides, an image cannot exhibit A-line and other symptoms simultaneously, which is also not reasonable in medical knowledge.
-Intuitively, if the probability of A-line has a small margin with other symptoms, it is difficult for the model to judge whether the image is healthy or unhealthy, which may be caused by the un-learned information of this image.
-The MLM is defined as: